SheepWizard/Roblox-ActionBinds/README.md

 # Roblox ActionBinds

-Roblox ActionBinds is a module that will allow you to create actions that can be controlled my key presses other means.
+Roblox ActionBinds is a module that will allow you to create actions that can be controlled my key presses and other means.
 ## Installation

 Copy the contents of [ActionBinds.lua](https://raw.githubusercontent.com/SheepWizard/Roblox-ActionBinds/master/ActionBinds.lua) into a module in StarterPlayerScripts.